learningwala/w/m/content/about-me.md

 ----------

 At times, I engage in educational content, curriculum, and product development.
-While it's not always fun or meaningful, I appreciate the creative process and the opportunity to apply my experience with children and teachers.
+While it's not always fun or meaningful, I appreciate the creative process and the opportunity to apply my experience of working with children and teachers.

 As an amateur writer, I enjoy crafting poetry and aspire to write stories, poems, and plays for children.
 So far, I have self-published two books in Gujarati.